CNC Turning Services in Dallas, Texas | Multi-Axis, AS9100 Certified

 What Our Turning Department Handles

-We've built our turning capabilities around what manufacturers actually need.
+We've built our CNC turning services around what manufacturers actually need.
 Years of working across multiple industries taught us which machines matter most.
-Our turning centers work on parts up to 16" in diameter.
+Our CNC turning center works on parts up to 16" in diameter.
 The machines deliver:

 - 4-axis milling/turning up to 8" diameter main spindle with 6" sub spindle

-- 7-axis CNC lathes handling up to 16" diameter work
+- 7-axis CNC turning machine lathes handling up to 16" diameter work

 - Maximum turning length reaching 59" (1500mm)